 We have established an employee stock purchase plan for eligible employees (Argo Group's 2007 Employee Share Purchase Plan).
-Under this plan, our common stock may be purchased over an offering period of three months at 85% of the lower of the market value on the first day of the offering period or on the designated purchase date at the end of the offering period.
+Under this plan, newly issued shares of our common stock may be purchased over an offering period of three months at 85% of the lower of the market value on the first day of the offering period or on the designated purchase date at the end of the offering period.
 We have also established a Save As You Earn Plan for our United Kingdom employees (Argo Group's Save As You Earn Plan).
-Under this plan, our common stock may be purchased over an offering period of three or five years at 85% of the market value of the common shares on the first day of the offering period.
-Expense recognized under these plans for the years ended December 31, 2014, 2013, and 2012 was \$0.3 million, \$0.3 million and \$0.2 million, respectively.
+Under this plan, newly issued shares of our common stock may be purchased over an offering period of three or five years at 85% of the market value of the common shares on the first day of the offering period.
+Expense recognized under these plans for the years ended December 31, 2015, 2014, and 2013 was \$0.4 million, \$0.3 million and \$0.3 million, respectively.